amespi22/code_rewrite/docs/documentation.md

 ## filenames
 Filenames of any library function required to transform the target C file.
 Used when extracting function arguments during program transformation.
-Currently supports the C file of the libraries, header files are future work.
+Currently supports the C file of the libraries, as well as the header files.
 The file names are given as a json list, e.g.,

 ~~~